dennistye/nfl_model/README.md

   - Completion rates
   - Turnover rates
 - Builds a logistic regression model with cross-validation
-- Predicts the probability of a home win for 2025 Week 1 games
+- Predicts the probability of a home win for 2025 Week 1 game
 - Exposes results through a Flask web app and `week1_predictions.csv`

 ---